 Learning Assistant = Miss Coote

-We hope everyone had a restful and a relaxing break and enjoyed spending time with friends and family.
-As we start the Spring Term, there are a number of changes to our weekly timetable.
-These will include our PE days, which are now on a Tuesday and Friday.
-Also as a class we are learning how to play the drums and other musical instruments during our music lessons.
+We hope everyone had a restful and a relaxing Easter break and enjoyed spending time with friends and family.
+As we start the Summer Term, we will continue with our current weekly timetable.
+These will include our PE days, which are still on a Tuesday and Friday.
+Also as a class we will still be learning how to play the drums and other musical instruments during our music lessons.

 In Numeracy, we will focus on basic maths skills involving counting, times tables and the four operations of number.
-During our topic sessions, the children will be learning how to use an atlas and a variety of geography skills which leads us into learning about the Romans.
+During our topic sessions, the children will be learning how to use an atlas and a variety of geography skills which leads us into learning about European countries.